harvard-edtech/caccl-lti/README.md

-# caccl-launch-validator
+# caccl-lti-manager
-Validates LTI launch requests.
+Validates and parses LTI launch requests.

 ## Part of the CACCL library
 **C**anvas